ViktorPavlovA/tracking-people/README.md

 - Need to do filter function
 - maybe try to train `yolo CNN` in black and white pictures, also maybe make a shot in way of `k-means` picture,because where are a lot differnet reflections of people.
 - by the way, also we can collecte the points of middle boxes and also predict with using `NN with LSTM `.
 Hello Pytorch.
+- also  need try segmentation CNN like Unet, but first need to do is make more than 12 mask.
+After it should make augmentation.

 ## how it looks like right now
 ![alt text](https://i.ibb.co/VgDJ4Cs/photo-2023-04-02-21-58-01.jpg)